 - 1/4 cup heavy whipping cream

-Set on low for 4 - 6 hours or high for 2-4 hours.
-Once it starts to warm up, give it a little stir to ensure it all melts together.
+- Set on low for 4 - 6 hours or high for 2-4 hours.
+Once it starts to warm up, give it a little stir a few times to ensure it all melts together.

-I don't recommend cooking this on high if you won't be around at all to stir it.
-It will end up scorching a bit on the sides.
+- I don't recommend cooking this on high if you won't be around at all to stir it.
+It could end up scorching a bit on the sides.

 - For this recipe using the correct size of slow cooker is important.
 As written you will need a 1 1/2 - 2 quart slow cooker.
 To double you can use up to a 3 quart and to quadruple you can use a 5-6 quart.

 - Use whipped cream cheese if you would like this recipe to cook faster